 - Visit the CN tower - This iconic 1,800 ft. tower is a fixture of the skyline.
 You can head up to the top to get panoramic views of the city, shopping, and 360 degree dining in its (expensive) restaurant.

 - Hockey Hall of Fame – Canadians take two things seriously: hockey and hockey.
 Hockey is life.
 Dedicated to the history of their favorite sport, it is both a museum and a hall of fame.
-This museum is a great place to go to learn about the sport Canadians and the hall of fame wills show you were the best players.

 - Spend the day at the beach- The beaches near Lake Ontario are a relaxing way to spend the day during the summer.
 You can stroll along the boardwalk, eat at one of the many restaurants, or rent a boat and head out on the lake.